 TRX Suspension Trainer Kits In Details

-Generally speaking, the kits are well made, there is not a plastic connector in sight.
-However, nothing is perfect in this world, so we have made this report for you to have a better idea of what this kits are all about.
+Generally speaking, the kits are well made, there is not a plastic connector.
+However, nothing is perfect in this world, so we have made this report for you to have a better idea of what these kits are all about.

 Straps And Handles